 When embarking on the journey towards pregnancy, the abundance of options and information can be overwhelming.
 Amid the numerous choices, two compounds often stand out: DHEA and Inositol.
 These compounds are renowned for their potential to bolster fertility and contribute to a healthy pregnancy.
 However, what distinguishes them from each other, and which one suits you best?
-Let's delve into the dissimilarities between DHEA and Inositol within the context of pregnancy and fertility, and explore their distinct roles in your path to parenthood.
+Let's delve into the dissimilarities between DHEA and Inositol within the context of fertility, and explore their distinct roles in your path to parenthood.

 DHEA: The Hormonal Facilitator

 Dehydroepiandrosterone, or DHEA, is a hormone synthesized by the adrenal glands.
 Often referred to as a precursor hormone, it has the capacity to transform into other hormones, including estrogen and testosterone.
 DHEA supplementation is believed to enhance egg quality, ovarian function, and potentially heighten fertility in specific cases[^1^].
 It's crucial to note that DHEA supplementation should only be pursued under the guidance of a healthcare professional, given its variable effects among individuals and should not be taken once you become pregnant.

 Inositol is a naturally occurring compound pivotal in various cellular processes, including insulin signaling.
 Individuals with conditions like PCOS often grapple with insulin resistance, which can disrupt hormonal equilibrium[^2^].
 Myo-inositol, a specific type of inositol, shows promise in ameliorating insulin sensitivity and promoting ovulation.
 As a result, it's a preferred choice for those navigating fertility challenges.